wino6687/SWEpy/README.md

 * Reminder: Don't forget to orient your upper-left and lower-right bounding coordinates to the North.

+* By default, the high_res parameter is set to True, meaning it will scrape high resolution images.
+If it is passed as 'False' then it will scrape 25km images instead of the 6.25km high resolution images.

 ```{python}
 upper_left = [lat_upleft, lon_upleft]
 lower_right = [lat_lowright, lon_lowright]